Snow Creek Glacier

 Snow Creek Glacier is located on Little Annapurna in the Stuart Range, U.S. state of Washington.
 Snow Creek Glacier is within the Alpine Lakes Wilderness of Wenatchee National Forest and the Enchantment Lakes region.
-Snow Creek Glacier consists of several small glacial remnants (glacieret), one of which terminates at Isolation Lake.
+Snow Creek Glacier consists of several small glacial remnants (glacierets), one of which terminates at Isolation Lake.

+Snow Creek Glacier is now said to have disappeared.